 Manual Vs. Electric Citrus Juicer

-There are two ways you can squeeze the juice from your oranges – using a manual or electric juicer.
+Aside from the simple compact juicer, there are two other ways for you to make orange juice – using a manual or electric juicer.
 Unlike standard juicers, citrus juices don’t use the entire fruit, only the pulp from it.
 Here is a simple analysis of manual and electric juicers.

 Manual citrus juicers are available in reamer or hand press form.
 Reamer is easy to use and suitable for small quantities of juice.
 You have to cut the orange in half and rotate every part over the ribbed cone.